I once learned to appreciate the saying “Education is expensive, but ignorance is more so.”

 JBL really took Cardo’s audio quality to the next level.
 Their 45mm speaker kit puts out music, GPS directions, call audio and intercom voices loud and clear, without hurting your ears.

 What is Sena?

-From there, other company firsts have included:
+Other company firsts have included:

 Cardo vs Sena – Head to Head Comparison

-The same team – a British motorcycling group – did the same test on the Sena 50S, which is advertised with a range of 1,900 meters or 1.2 miles.
-On Bluetooth intercom, it worked up to 1,230 meters and for mesh, it worked up to 1,030 meters (9).
+The same team – a British motorcycling group – did the same test on the Sena 50S, which is advertised with a range of 1.2 miles or 1,900 meters.
+On Bluetooth intercom, it worked at over 4,000 feet (1,230 meters).
+On Mesh, connection fell off at 3,400 feet (1,030 meters) (9).